 Our web application will include a page to display our data.
 The data to be displayed includes from the rover, longitude and longitude slope data, Global Positioning System (GPS) data as well as the image name and date when what image was taken.
 The images that will be displayed come from the GoPro fusion camera on the rover, and we will also be displaying the GoPro metadata which includes, longitude and latitude data.
-The web application will have the ability to iterate through the image with a previous button, next button, and an auto button.
-The auto button will iterate through the images automatically, with each image showing for 2 seconds.
+The web application will have the ability to iterate through the image with a previous button and next button.
 The user will be able to pan the image and zoom in and out of the image.
-The web application will have a function to search through the database of pictures by the images name or coordinate which the image was taken from.
+The web application will also have a page where the Rover's collected data can be packaged so that it can be imported and viewed on the NavigateLA webmap.
+The data is received and displayed using the date the rover field tests were conducted.
+Each longitude/latitude record is assigned its appropriate Slope x&y, Date, Time, SRID or Spatial Reference ID, Speed of rover, & the Severity Index.
+To maintain an uncluttered page we utilized a dropdown bar from which the data can be toggled on/off the page.